Executive Productivity

 score: 74/100 (up from 68 last month).

 The agent scans engagement letters, outside counsel guidelines, vendor contracts, and partnership agreements for problematic clauses.
-It flags liability caps, indemnification requirements, fee arrangement traps, and scope limitations before they become problems.
+It flags liability caps, indemnification requirements, fee arrangement traps, and scope limitations before they become problems — which matters because these clauses are where profitability dies quietly over the life of an engagement.

 • Liability caps below your standard threshold